CSE-110-Group-29/Electric-Pomato/admin/meetings/012921-brainstorm.md

 ## Meeting Goals

 1) Introduce Design Team's Pitch
+2) Introduce GitHub flow, Actions, Issues
-2) Finalize Design (at least to the degree that we are able to begin working)
+3) Finalize Design (at least to the degree that we are able to begin working)
-3) Introduce how to [Create Issues on Github](https://github.com/DonaldWolfson/cse110-w21-group29/wiki/How-to-Post-an-Issue) in a unified way.
+4) Introduce how to [Create Issues on Github](https://github.com/DonaldWolfson/cse110-w21-group29/wiki/How-to-Post-an-Issue) in a unified way.
-4) Introduce how to [Work on Issues](https://github.com/DonaldWolfson/cse110-w21-group29/wiki/How-to-Work-on-an-Issue) in a unified way.
+5) Introduce how to [Work on Issues](https://github.com/DonaldWolfson/cse110-w21-group29/wiki/How-to-Work-on-an-Issue) in a unified way.
-5) Introduce DevOps and Testing.
+6) Introduce DevOps and Testing.
-6) Begin to split features into digestible features.
+7) Begin to split features into digestible features.
    1) We'll likely post Github issues after the meeting to save on time.
 Maybe do one as an example.
-7) Once features are split, create a flow chart.
+8) Once features are split, create a flow chart.
    1) If we don't get to this, agree on what app, and where we intend to do this for this weekend.
-8) Open Discussion
+9) Open Discussion

 ## Meetings Notes